 How to Bet on Eagles Props and Futures Odds

-The benefit of betting props is you’re wagering on something that doesn’t reflect the outcome of the game.
+The benefit of betting props is you’re wagering on something that doesn’t reflect the game’s outcome.
 In other words, you don’t have to bet on who’ll win the game or cover the point spread; this is focused on player performance.

 Futures odds aren’t about games, but full seasons.
 Futures odds pertain to long-term bets that are decided off in the distance, so your money is locked up for quite some time.